azriel91/rust_dx/src/notes_3.md

 23. This is how you know you're a software developer.
 24. *(take out two canned drinks)*
 25. Are these equal? *(smile)*
-26. In other words, what does equality mean?
+26. They look the same.
+You know what else looks the same?

-27. The meaning of the double equals operator varies with the type and the language.
+27. All of these on the left and right of the double equals. *(pause)*
-28. That is, value equality, and referential equality, and for collections, whichever of those is delegated to.
+28. The meaning of the double equals operator varies with the type and the language.
 29. Rust has chosen this definition:
 30. Equals equals, equals, equals.